School and Group Field Trip Activities

 How To Schedule a Field Trip

-- Schedule a single activity or all three, depending on your time and needs
+- Schedule a single activity or all three, depending on your time frame and needs

-- Field trip length: 9:30 am to 1:30 pm when participating in all 3 activities.
-Field trips can be tailored depending upon the visiting group's time frame.
+- Field trip length: 4 hours, typically a 9:30 a.m. arrival, 10:00 a.m. start and 1:30 p.m. departure when participating in all 3 activities (this also includes time for a lunch break and visits to the bathroom).
+Field trip timing can be tailored depending upon the visiting group's size and time frame.

 - Group size: We can accommodate up to 30 people on the cruise boat at one time.
-For larger groups, we can split the group into halves or thirds and rotate them between the cruise, the Nature Center, and the Nature Walk
+For larger groups, we can split the group into halves or thirds and rotate them between the Lake Cruise, Nature Center, and the Nature Walk.
+Our maximum size for one day is 60 (including all students, teachers and additional chaperones).
+Groups with over 60 will have to plan to visit over separate days.
+Please note that due to COVID-19, group size modifications are in place to allow for social distancing.

 - Entrance/Park Use Fee: $40/bus; $10/auto